- NENPA University

 For more than 50 years the New England Academy of Journalists has been honoring our region’s most extraordinary journalists for their contributions to a free press and their efforts to improve the communities they serve.
 Other journalism associations bestow awards for individual and team accomplishments, but the Yankee Quill recognizes the lifetime achievement of those who have had a broad influence for good, both inside and outside the newsroom.
 The Academy, which is comprised of all Quill winners and representatives of various New England journalism organizations, gathers annually under the auspices of the New England Society of Newspaper Editors Foundation to select the honorees.
 Winners are selected from among nominees that represent newspapers, broadcasting and academia.
 Click here to see the full list of Yankee Quill Award winners.

 Yankee Quill nominations are due in June.
-The award ceremony takes place at the Yankee Quill Dinner in November.
+The award ceremony will take place at the Yankee Quill Dinner in October.
 Download Nomination form

-Five journalists honored with 2012 Yankee Quill Awards Five New England journalists will receive the Yankee Quill Award this fall for their contributions to the betterment of journalism in the six-state region.
+Four contemporary New England journalists and the 19th-century newspaper writer and editor, who would become one of America’s most-beloved poets will receive the Yankee Quill Award this fall for their career contributions to the betterment of journalism in the six-state region.

 The Yankee Quill Award is presented annually by the Academy of New England Journalists through the auspices of the New England Society of Newspaper Editors Foundation.
 It is considered the highest individual honor awarded by fellow journalists in the region.

-The Yankee Quill awards will be presented as part of the annual conference of the New England Society of Newspaper Editors in November.
+The Yankee Quill awards will be presented as part of the annual conferences of the New England Society of Newspaper Editors and the New England Newspaper and Press Association on the evening of Thursday, Oct.
+10 at the Crowne Plaza Hotel in Natick, MA.

 Contact info: Bill Ketter, chairman, Academy of New England Journalists, (978) 946-2233 email@example.com and George Geers, clerk, Academy of New England Journalists (603) 785-4811 / firstname.lastname@example.org